2022 at University College Birmingham

 We know these are extraordinary times right now.
 Here at University College Birmingham, we are dedicated to ensuring that nothing can stop you from achieving your ambitions and fulfilling your future.

-Over the last 18 months, we have worked very hard to adapt our campuses and our teaching and support services in order to secure your health and safety while making sure you have the best possible experience studying with us.
+Over the past two years, we have worked very hard to adapt our campuses and our teaching and support services in order to secure your health and safety while making sure you have the best possible experience studying with us.

-University College Birmingham continues to closely monitor the latest advice and guidance from the UK Government and relevant authorities, including Public Health England (PHE), the Foreign, Commonwealth and Development Office (FCDO) and the World Health Organisation (WHO).
+University College Birmingham continues to closely monitor the latest advice and guidance from the UK Government and relevant authorities, including the National Health Service (NHS), the Foreign, Commonwealth and Development Office (FCDO) and the World Health Organisation (WHO).
 This page is being regularly updated and contains a range of information and frequently asked questions concerning our current policies and what you can expect studying with us this year, helping to ensure everyone stays as informed and as safe as possible.

 General information on coronavirus (Covid-19)

 Covid-19 is an illness which can affect your lungs and airways.
 The most common symptoms may vary depending on whether or not you have received a vaccine:

 - A sore throat